 8. Simple mantels in a modern or traditional style but without the usual trendy stacked stone (because the colour will surely dictate your palette forever.

 I could go on and on of course but I think I’ve hit the most important areas for this post today!
 And hey, it’s just my opinion, doesn’t mean it’s right.
 Take whatever advice works for you and throw the rest out the window!
 A little styling goes a long way if you ended up with a space you don’t love.

 I would have loved it if someone had told me that buying a leather forest green sofa and loveseat back when I was a newlywed in the 80s was totally trendy.
 Back then, I was convinced it was a totally classic and timeless decision.

 My last advice is before you start making decisions on the most expensive purchases most people will make in their lives, hire a professional.
 Check out our eDesign services here or find someone local to hold your hand.
 Interview your designer to make sure you get someone who has a classic and timeless aesthetic, I don’t want this to happen to you.

-If you are a design professional and are interested in learning about trends, colour and discovering how to design your clients homes from a classic and timeless aesthetic, spend three days with me this Fall in a workshop near you.
+If you are a design professional and are interested in learning about trends, colour and discovering how to design your clients homes from a classic and timeless aesthetic, spend three days with me this year in a workshop near you.